savonet/book/workflow.md

 extracts the artist and the title, and appends those to the file `/tmp/songs`.
 We then run the method `on_track` of our `music` source to register this function to be called when there is a new track and that's it!
-By the way, if you want a quick and effective logging of the metadata, we would advise the use the `json_of` function, which will convert all the metadata at once into a standardized textual representation called [JSON](https://www.json.org/):
+By the way, if you want a quick and effective way of logging the metadata, we advise the use the `json_of` function, which will convert all the metadata at once into a standardized textual representation called [JSON](https://www.json.org/):